perevalovds/UE5RuntimeMeshLoader/README.md

 If you load up the plugin for the first time, the folder will be empty.
 As an example, you can copy the two provided mesh-folders inside the `Resources` directory into the aforementioned `RuntimeMeshLoader`-folder.

+You can find folders with FBX for demo at folder `UE5RuntimeMeshLoader\Resources\`.

 ### Loading custom meshes from a scratch

+You can use OBJ file from folder `UE5RuntimeMeshLoader\Resources\` for loading here.

+Steps:

 - Create a new empty map